caiorss/Functional-Programming/scheme/README.md

 ;Value 34: (50 90 130 170 210)

 ;; Scheme is a Functional Programming Language,
-;;  so it can return functions from fucntions that
+;;  so it can return functions from functions that
 ;;  can be used to define curried functions
 ;;
 1 ]=> (define (addxy x y) (lambda (x) (lambda (y) (+ x y))))